EccentricEngineer/MSc-Artificial-Intelligence-Projects/README.md

 ## Associated with nine Nobel Prize winners and consistently ranked in the top 200 universities worldwide, Liverpool is a member of the prestigious Russell Group of the UK’s leading research universities with an annual turnover of £523 million, including £95 million for research.
 ---

-# 🧐 Project philosophy
+# 👋 Introduction

-> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
-The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
+> My name is Muhammad Ali and I am an Artificial Intelligence postgraduate at University of Liverpool.
+My areas of interest include deep learning networks and blockchain integration.
 >
 > There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.